Atlantic Records: Stax

-Atlantic was doing so well in early 1959 that some scheduled releases were held back, and the company enjoyed two successive months of gross sales of over $1 million that summer, thanks to hits by The Coasters, The Drifters, LaVern Baker, Ray Charles, Bobby Darin, and Clyde McPhatter.
+Atlantic was doing so well in early 1959 that some scheduled releases were held back.
+The company enjoyed two successive months of gross sales of over $1 million that summer, thanks to hits by The Coasters, The Drifters, LaVern Baker, Ray Charles, Bobby Darin, and Clyde McPhatter.
 Months later the company was reeling from the successive loss of its two biggest artists, Bobby Darin and Ray Charles, who together accounted for one-third of sales.
 Darin moved to Los Angeles and signed with Capitol.
 Charles signed a contract with ABC-Paramount that included higher royalties, a production deal, profit-sharing, and eventual ownership of his master tapes.
 "I thought we were going to die", Wexler recalled.
 In 1990 he and Ertegun disputed the content of Charles's contract, which caused a rift.
 Ertegun remained friendly with Bobby Darin, who returned to Atlantic in 1966.
 Ray Charles returned to Atlantic in 1977.

 In 1960, Atlantic's Memphis distributor Buster Williams contacted Wexler and told him he was pressing large quantities of "Cause I Love You", a duet between Carla Thomas and her father Rufus which was released by the small label Satellite.
 Wexler contacted the co-owner of Satellite, Jim Stewart, who agreed to lease the record to Atlantic for $1000 plus a small royalty—the first money the label had ever made.
 The deal included a $5000 payment against a five-year option on all other records.
 Satellite was renamed Stax after the owners, Stewart and Axton.
 The deal marked the start of a successful eight-year association between the two labels, giving Stax access to Atlantic's promotions and distribution.
 Wexler recalled, "We didn't pay for the masters...Jim paid for the masters and then he would send us a finished tape and we would put it out.
-Our costs began at the production level—the pressing, and distribution, and promotion, and advertising."
+Our costs began at the production level—the pressing, and distribution, and promotion, and advertising".